chiappo98/fast_detector_Response/README.md

 ```
 condor_q -nobatch -af JobStatus -name sn-02.cr.cnaf.infn.it $JOB_ID
 ```
-All this sequence of job submission and monitor is embedded inside *launch_resp.sh*.
+All this sequence of job submission and monitor is embedded inside *launch_splitted_response.sh*.

 For more information look at [HTC - Job Submission](https://confluence.infn.it/display/TD/9+-+Job+submission).